-- Instead of just using next(current, N) to find the next unvisited neighbors of N with the information of the last visited node being current, we do the followings. - Use a routine to order the neighbors of N so that it is always the case the neighbors are visited from low cost to high cost. - Let this routine be next1(current, N). - Note we still need dummy first and last elements being null.
+- Instead of just using next(current, N) to find the next unvisited neighbors of N with the information of the last visited node being current, we do the followings. - Use a routine to order the neighbors of N so that it is always the case the neighbors are visited from low cost to high cost. - $\triangleright$ Let this routine be next1(current, N). - Note we still need dummy first and last elements which are represented as null.